 Jim also qualifies, at first seeming to be just a Drill Sergeant Nasty gym teacher, he ultimately shows that he cares alot more for the school's students than he lets on, and even nearly pulls a Heroic Sacrifice for their sake.

-Numbuh Four on Codename: Kids Next Door.
-He likes fighting, is insensitive, and has a history of bullying, but it's clear he's loyal to his team, especially Numbuh Three.
+Codename: Kids Next Door: Numbuh Four likes fighting, is insensitive, and has a history of bullying, but it's clear he's loyal to his team, especially Numbuh Three.
 He's agreed to sing a mushy song he despised, faced his fear of water, and ran into the heat of battle all for his friends.
 It's even stated he took Numbuh One joining the Galactic KND in the finale the hardest.

-Dan in Dan Vs. can somewhat qualify for this.
-Although he is a massive Jerkass, he does also have several Pet the Dog moments with his kitten Mr. Mumbles whom he genuinely cares for, and when some of the targets in his crazy revenge schemes actually turn out to either be even bigger jerks than he is or outright villains, he sometimes will wind up helping their victims out (such as in "The Fancy Restaurant" or "The Wild West Town".)
+Dan Vs.: Dan is a massive Jerkass, but he does also have several Pet the Dog moments with his kitten Mr. Mumbles (as shown in the trope's image) whom he genuinely cares for, and when some of the targets in his crazy revenge schemes actually turn out to either be even bigger jerks than he is or outright villains, he sometimes will wind up helping their victims out (such as in "The Fancy Restaurant" or "The Wild West Town".)
 He also has a massive soft spot for animals, and even released lobsters from a restaurant when he learned they were going to be boiled alive.

-Sharky the shark dog from Eek!
-The Cat has shown his soft side before.
+Eek!
+The Cat: Sharky the shark dog has shown his soft side before.
 He even hugged Eek in one episode.

-Timmy Turner in The Fairly Oddparents may be somewhat jerkish, but he's still a nice guy.
+Timmy Turner may be somewhat jerkish, but he's still a nice guy.
 In fact, it's clear in the "Wishology" trilogy that he's The Chosen One not because he's strong, but because he's kind.

-Parodied on Family Guy with the one-shot character of "Kenneth, the badass mail clerk with the heart of gold", who gives half his paycheck to "orphans with diseases", cue the touching music as Peter gives a heartfelt, approving nod.
+Parodied with the one-shot character of "Kenneth, the badass mail clerk with the heart of gold", who gives half his paycheck to "orphans with diseases;" cue the touching music as Peter gives a heartfelt, approving nod.